aspittles/rfid/README.md

     0. This Menu
 ```

-6. Update /opt/rfid-door-lock/rfid-door-lock.json with 'xoxb-your-bot-token' & 'xapp-your-app-token'
+6. Update /opt/rfid-door-lock/rfid-door-lock.json with 'xoxb-your-bot-token' & 'xapp-your-app-token'.
    See 'Slack App Setup' below

-7. Deploy the Service using option 5
+8. Deploy the Service using option 5

-8. Restart the Service after deploy using option 2 and watch for Flashing lights
+9. Restart the Service after deploy using option 2 and watch for Flashing lights

 ## Usage